top of page

 Conclusion

-The new, innovative approach to building safety networks in child welfare is a much-needed departure from traditional practices.
-By addressing the limitations of over-reliance on CPS, lack of family ownership, and exclusion of crucial support figures, this framework creates sustainable safety plans that protect children and support families over the long term.
-Utilizing cutting-edge tools like the Sorting Matrix, Routine Schedule, and Commitment Calendar and grounding the process in Kotter’s change management principles, this approach promises to revolutionize how child protection services engage with families.
-We can build stronger, more resilient safety networks that safeguard vulnerable children's futures by fostering trust, transparency, and action.
+The new, innovative approach to building safeguarding networks in child welfare is a much-needed departure from traditional practices.
+By addressing the limitations of over-reliance on CPS, lack of family ownership, and exclusion of crucial support figures, this framework creates sustainable safeguarding plans that protect children and support families over the long term.
+Utilizing cutting-edge tools such as the Sorting Matrix, Routine Schedule, and Commitment Calendar, and grounding the process in Kotter’s change management principles, this approach promises to revolutionize how child protection services engage with families.
+We can build stronger, more resilient safeguarding networks that safeguard vulnerable children's futures by fostering trust, transparency, and action.

 References